 Measure Encourages Food Bank Giving, Education

-Aiming to assist the more than 900,000 New Jersey residents facing food insecurity daily, 270,000 of which are children, a joint resolution to permanently designate November of each year as “Food Pantry Donation Month” in New Jersey cleared the Legislature Thursday.
+(TRENTON) – Aiming to assist the more than 900,000 New Jersey residents facing food insecurity daily, 270,000 of which are children, a joint resolution to permanently designate November of each year as “Food Pantry Donation Month” in New Jersey was signed into law today.

-The measure (AJR60) is sponsored by Assembly Democrats Wayne P. DeAngelo
+The new law (AJR60) is sponsored by Assembly Democrats Wayne P. DeAngelo

 Assemblyman Wayne P. DeAngelo (D-Mercer, Middlesex)